 - 1 cup powdered sugar

-- 10.5 oz bag of Reese's Peanut Butter Cups chopped
+- 10.5 ounce bag of Reese's Peanut Butter Cups chopped

-- 1 oz semi sweet or milk chocolate baking bar optional, for topping
+- 1 ounce semi sweet or milk chocolate baking bar optional, for topping

-- Remove OREO filling.
-Crush OREO cookies in a food processor or by beating in a ziploc bag with a rolling pin.
+- Crush OREO cookies in a food processor or by beating in a ziploc bag with a rolling pin.
 Melt butter.
 Mix butter and OREO crumbs together and press into the bottom and up the sides of a pie plate.

 - Beat together the cream cheese, peanut butter and vanilla on medium high speed with an electric mixer until smooth and creamy.
 Beat in the powdered sugar until well combined.
 See picture in the detailed directions above for the texture.